How Much is Paintless Dent Repair?

 Paintless dent repair involves the use of specialty tools to reshape the metal or exterior part of the vehicle that has been dented.
 Contrary to what many drivers think, you can't just "pop" out a dent with a suction cup.
 PDR involves using tools such as rods, hammers, and pullers to essentially massage or reshape the car's metal or body material until the dent is no longer there.
 Following a successful repair, the vehicle is able to maintain its original finish.

-What Can PDR Repair?
+What Does PDR Repair?

 While paintless dent repair can successfully repair dents of all shapes and sizes, vehicle material also plays a role.
 For instance, aluminum tends to be a tough material to handle.
 While aluminum dents can be repaired, they typically take a bit longer.